LastAncientOne/Trading-Strategies-in-Emerging-Markets-Coursera/README.md

 ### Tin Hang

 ## Disclaimer
-### 🔴 This isn't financial advice.
-Do your own research and don't use this code for investing or trading in stocks.
-If you're keen on the stock market, consider reading books on investment, trading, and finance.
-It's a good idea to talk to a professional investment advisor before making any investment choices.
-Keep in mind, this information is for educational purposes.
+### 🔴 This is not financial advice.
+Please conduct your own research and refrain from using this code for investing or trading in stocks.
+If you are interested in the stock market, consider reading books on investment, trading, and finance.
+It is advisable to consult with a professional investment advisor before making any investment decisions.
+Remember, this information is for educational purposes only.